 These air filters have a double walled frame with diagonal supports bonded to pleats for added strength and durability.
 It operates across a wide range of temperatures and applications.
-It reduces energy cost and, easy to install.
+It also reduces energy cost and, easy to install.

 Flow of air through these devices, remove harmful and annoying airborne pollutants and impurities in your home or office.
 An electronic air cleaner, can eliminate up to 95% of the airborne particles in your home.
 In addition, it can save you as much as 10%-15% on your heating and cooling operating costs.

 Another good option is a basic air filter, in which this is a device composed of fibrous materials, which removes solid particulates such as dust, pollen, mold and bacteria from the air.
 A chemical air filter consists of an absorbent or catalyst for the removal of airborne molecular contaminants such as volatile organic compounds or ozone.
-Air filters are used in applications where air quality is important, notably in a home and/or building ventilation systems.
+In addition, air filters are used in applications where air quality is important, notably in a home and/or building ventilation systems.

 Once set to a comfortable humidity level, humidifiers can alleviate a host of problems associated with hot, dry air, including breathing difficulties, wall and ceiling cracks, plant damage, static shock, and more easily dry wood floors, doors and trim.
 For homes with a forced-air furnace, a humidifier may be installed on the heating system.
-A properly installed humidifier will give you all the relief required to greatly improve breathing conditions along with protecting wooden objects, antiques and other furnishings, which may be sensitive to damage from overly dry air.
+A properly installed humidifier will give you all the relief required to greatly improve breathing conditions along with protecting wooden objects, antiques and other furnishings.
+Which may be sensitive to damage from overly dry air.
 In colder months, they may provide substantial energy savings, since as humidity increases, occupants feel warm at a lower temperature.

-If your hot air system causes your home’s air to be uncomfortably dry, ask about an Aprilaire or Skuttle humidification system which is a cost effective system in improving the air quality in your home.
+If your hot air system causes your home’s air to be uncomfortably dry; ask about an Aprilaire or Skuttle humidification system which is a cost effective system in improving the air quality in your home.